 Cialdini says that when we feel the competition urge we should stop, get rational again, assess why and how we really want the item and set a maximum price we are willing to spend.

-Cialdini says that in an increasingly complex and fast-paced world we need our shortcuts to make decisions.
+Cialdini says that in an increasingly complex and fast-paced world, we need shortcuts to make decisions.

 And that is exactly why we have the moral obligation to rebel and push back on any attempt to trick us with influence shortcuts.